+NOTE A no message response is a success with no ResponseMessage element.

 REST Interface

 The Read Response general interface is mapped into a RESTful interface as an OpenAPI description according to the following rules.

 The behavior of the REST interface MUST conform to that of the general description with necessary adjustments to conform to REST principles and HTTP specifications.